 Visiting the Serengeti has always been something I had to do but I was never really sure why.
 I suppose on name power alone I was drawn in.
 Anyway, it wasn’t until arriving at Chaka Camp in the Serengeti (sort of) did I realize what makes it so special.
-The sweeping landscape and sheer volume of wildlife was nice but it was the Serengeti wildebeest migration that really set it apart.
+The sweeping landscape and sheer volume of wildlife were nice but it was the Serengeti wildebeest migration that really set it apart.
 Depending who you ask, I didn’t actually experience it though.
 Here’s why:

 When I booked my ridiculously cheap flight to Kenya I was pleasantly surprised to hear that I was arriving during calving season.
-In my limited knowledge of Serengeti wildebeest migration I assumed the two were one-and-the-same.
+In my limited knowledge of Serengeti wildebeest migration, I assumed the two were one-and-the-same.
 They, obviously, are not.
 Although I arrived at Encounter Mara Camp with no expectations, I had assumed there was going to be boatloads of wildebeest.
 There were not.
-Of course this didn’t matter or hinder my experience as I had zero expectations for my 1st safari experience and I did see plenty o’wildebeest, just not all running in the same direction at the same time.
+Of course, this didn’t matter or hinder my experience as I had zero expectations for my 1st safari experience and I did see plenty o’wildebeest, just not all running in the same direction at the same time.

 Welcome to Ndutu